-In line with Article 310(4) of the TFEU, the EU public spending should be financed within the limit of the Union's own resources and not with debt.41 However, to finance various programmes, the EU had already raised funds in financial markets on several occasions.
-Examples include the Micro-Financial Assistance Programme,42 the Balance of Payments (BoP) Assistance Programme,43 the European Financial Stabilisation Mechanism (EFSM)44 and, more recently, the SURE.45 Therefore, it is not new for the EU to borrow from the markets.
+In line with Article 310(4) of the TFEU, the EU public spending should be financed within the limit of the Union's own resources and not with debt.
+However, to finance various programmes, the EU had already raised funds in financial markets on several occasions.
+Examples include the Micro-Financial Assistance Programme, the Balance of Payments (BoP) Assistance Programme, the European Financial Stabilisation Mechanism (EFSM) and, more recently, the SURE.
+Therefore, it is not new for the EU to borrow from the markets.
 The challenge this time is nevertheless about the significant size of the debt and the type of disbursement.

-To respond to the financing needs of the NGEU, the EU had to transit from the back-to-back approach, where proceeds from bonds were directly transferred to beneficiary countries on the same conditions as those on which the EC received it (i.e., same interest rate and maturity), to a new diversified funding strategy with a pooling of funding needs where the funding projects were separated from the use of their proceeds.46 This new supranational approach reminds funding operations employed by sovereign issuers.
+To respond to the financing needs of the NGEU, the EU had to transit from the back-to-back approach, where proceeds from bonds were directly transferred to beneficiary countries on the same conditions as those on which the EC received it (i.e., same interest rate and maturity), to a new diversified funding strategy with a pooling of funding needs where the funding projects were separated from the use of their proceeds.
+This new supranational approach reminds funding operations employed by sovereign issuers.

 The NGEU provides an opportunity for the EU to change its position in the capital markets.
 Given the magnitude of issuance necessary to fund the NGEU, the EU is relentlessly changing its status from a small issuer to a major one.
 For comparison, in 2019 annual gross issuance volume of the EU amounted to EUR 0.4 billion, placing the EU on the fifteenth position among euro-area issuers.
-Whereas in 2021, it amounted to EUR 133 billion, putting the EU in the fifth
+Whereas in 2021, it amounted to EUR 133 billion, putting the EU in the fifth position directly after France, Germany, Italy, and Spain.
+While this progress is undisputed, if we would look at the magnitude of financial markets, this evolution cannot be considered as sufficient to strengthen the international role of the euro versus the USD.
+Nevertheless, by focusing on the specific type of financial products (i.e., green bonds) and the market in which they are allocated, we can see an opportunity for the EU to boost the role of the euro by consolidating or, even, expanding the presence of sustainable euro-denominated bonds.

-41 On this matter, see C. Fuest, "The NGEU Economic Recovery Fund" (2021) 22(1) CESifo Forum.
+&lt;sup>41 On this matter, see C. Fuest, "The NGEU Economic Recovery Fund" (2021) 22(1) CESifo Forum.
 Please also note that according to Article 310(4) of the TFEU in combination with Article 312 of the same Treaty, new expenditure shall be in compliance with the MFF.

-42 The instrument established to provide financial aid to non-EU countries (which are however geographically, economically, and politically close to the EU such as, for example, candidate or potential candidate countries) experiencing a balance of payments crisis.
+&lt;sup>42 The instrument established to provide financial aid to non-EU countries (which are however geographically, economically, and politically close to the EU such as, for example, candidate or potential candidate countries) experiencing a balance of payments crisis.

-43 The BoP facility offers help to non-euro EU Member States risking or facing difficulties regarding their BoP.
+&lt;sup>43 The BoP facility offers help to non-euro EU Member States risking or facing difficulties regarding their BoP.
 See Council Regulation (EC) No 332/2002 of 18 February 2002 establishing a facility providing medium-term financial assistance for Member States' balances of payments [2022] OJ L 53/1.

-44 The EFSM ("ancestor" of the ESM) is the first instrument created to counter the early signs of the sovereign debt crisis, providing financial assistance to Ireland, Portugal, and Greece.
+&lt;sup>44 The EFSM ("ancestor" of the ESM) is the first instrument created to counter the early signs of the sovereign debt crisis, providing financial assistance to Ireland, Portugal, and Greece.
 See Council Regulation (EU) No 407/2010 of 11 May 2010 establishing a European financial stabilisation mechanism [2010] OJ L118/1.

-45 To finance the latter instrument, established in May 2020 to address the unemployment risk following the COVID-19 pandemic, which has the exact temporary nature of the NGEU, the EC has been issuing social bonds.
+&lt;sup>45 To finance the latter instrument, established in May 2020 to address the unemployment risk following the COVID-19 pandemic, which has the exact temporary nature of the NGEU, the EC has been issuing social bonds.